Gigi Levangie: Author

 Levangie is the New York Times best selling author of seven novels: Rescue Me (2000), Maneater (2003), which was turned into a Lifetime miniseries, and The Starter Wife (2006), which was adapted for a 2007 miniseries on the USA Network.
 Its success led to a regular series.
 Her fourth novel, Queen Takes King, was released in 2009, and was developed by Lifetime for a television movie.
 Her fifth novel, The After Wife, was released in July 2012, by Random House.
 Seven Deadlies was released in 2013.
 2020 saw the release of her seventh novel, Been There, Married That.
 She has written numerous magazine articles, featured in Vogue, Harper's Bazaar and Glamour.

 Screenwriter

 Her screenwriting debut film Stepmom was a hit at the box office grossing over $91,137,662 in the United States.
-Stepmom grossed $159,710,793 worldwide from a budget of $50 million; it was ranked #2 in the genre of "mother".
+Stepmom grossed $159,710,793 worldwide from a budget of $50 million.
 Stepmom opened #2 in weekend gross on Dec 25–27 in 1998 at $19,142,440.

 Levangie’s screenplay for the Susan Sarandon-Julia Roberts film was claimed to be based on her experience dealing with husband Brian Grazer's children, Riley and Sage from his first marriage.
 However, the story of the film is virtually identical to the earlier 1995 TV movie The Other Woman written by Nancey Silvers, who later sued the studio which made Stepmom for copyright infringement.
 Silvers's lawsuit was dismissed because Silvers does not own the copyright for her script.